BladeMcCool/pdfinspector/README.md

         (that env stuff maybe not needed if we use go program to execute it - but we'll have to fill the pwd too) also srsly ask yourself why you are using one from vulhub.....
 DO BETTER (TODO!!!!vulhub!1!!)
         MSYS_NO_PATHCONV=1 docker run --rm -v /$(pwd):/workspace vulhub/ghostscript:9.56.1 gs -sDEVICE=pngalpha -o /workspace/out2-%03d.png -r144 /workspace/test2.pdf
-    think about how long the output is ... if its more than one page, how much more? save the output and panic when this happens b/c we havent had to deal with it but ....
+            update: using minidocks/ghostscript:latest in the code now. phew. that was close. think about how long the output is ... if its more than one page, how much more? save the output and panic when this happens b/c we havent had to deal with it but ....